s-Nick/sycl-Docking/README.md

 In case the driver and cuda version used are older than "Pascal" architecture and cuda 8  will be necessary to change also the architecture set at compile time.

+### How to use it

+Example of the command for running the code:
+'''
+cd Project
+./main data/nameOfTheMolecule.mol2
+'''

 ### System and Driver Used

 The code has been developped using and Nvidia GTX 1660 Super, using 440.100 drivers and cuda 10.2 .